-Your next step is to make a list of pros and cons for each option.
+Your next step is to make a list of the pros and cons of each option.
 From there, narrow your list down to your top options and study them.
 If you remove emotion from your decision and focus on the facts, it’s likely you’ll make the best decision.
-And at the very least you’ll feel confident that you’ve explored all of the available options.
+And at the very least, you’ll feel confident that you’ve explored all of the available options.
 You might even have fun in the process.

 So, is there anything going on in your life right now where you can apply this lesson?
 If the answer is yes, grab a pad of paper and get started.